saberkan/AWS/README.md

 - to apply read replicas, you need to enable backups firs
 - a read replicas can be promoted to master but it breaks the replica
 - aurora doesn't have multizone because it's has an resilient architecture already for dr (disaster recovery) and failover

+## Dynamodb
+- no sql
+- spread across different regions
+- stored on ssd storage
+- has eventual consistency read as default for reading equal or more then a second after writing
+- and strongly consistent read for les than one second read